 It’s the middle of summer, so you’re probably dealing with the skyrocketing temperatures by cranking your AC, right?
-If you’re not using a ceiling or room fan in conjunction with your air conditioning system, you’re losing money and wasting energy.
+If you’re not using a ceiling or room fan in conjunction with your central air conditioning system, you’re losing money and wasting energy.
 Here’s why.

 As wonderful as it feels to bask in that cold air, it costs you a lot of money.
 Did you know that this is especially true if you’re not using a ceiling or room fan in conjunction with your air conditioning system?
 Here’s why.

 Jump to content:

 AC makes up a big chunk of your utility bills

 Air conditioners use more energy than any other household appliance.
 According to SFGate, during the hot summer months, one-quarter of the utility bill is spent on AC—so much so that in the US, air conditioning alone consumes 5 percent of all electricity generated, costing American homeowners $11 billion per year.

 Air conditioners are lifesavers for making our homes more comfortable in warm months, since they do more than just cool the air—they dehumidify it, too.
 But they also have a couple of drawbacks, apart from the expense of operating them.
 First, most AC systems are set up to cool an entire home (or an entire floor, if you have a zoned system).
 But usually, only a couple of rooms in a home are occupied at any given time.
 As a result, you end up wasting money and energy to cool the rooms that you’re not using.

 Second, once an AC system reaches its set temperature, it shuts off.
 But—especially when the humidity is high—you may start to feel sticky within minutes of the AC turning off.
 That’s when you’ll feel tempted to turn the AC lower so it will kick on again.
 But no matter how low you turn it, the AC will turn off once it has reached its set point.